engin100/950/project/project.md

 5. The payload must indicate that it is working without opening the payload.

-6. The team needs to include an extra component, examples of which include:
-- a heater that keeps the internal temperature above freezing
-- a magnetometer that measures the orientation of the payload throughout the flight
-- light detectors mounted externally that indicate the orientation of the payload
-- analysis of acceleration data that shows the orientation of the payload throughout the flight
-- a "professional" structure (CAD drawings + easy mounting of sensors + etc.)

-7. The team must prove that their payload will meet requirements.
+6. The team must prove that their payload will meet requirements.

-5. Conduct analysis of all of their data.
+7. Conduct analysis of all of their data.